Long-Term Disability (LTD) Benefits for Carpal Tunnel Syndrome

 Carpal tunnel syndrome can be treated both operatively and non-operatively.
 Nonoperative treatment can include wearing wrist splints or braces, taking medications such as ibuprofen, or modifying your activities to avoid those that aggravate your symptoms.
 Operative treatment involves cutting the ligament that forms the roof of your carpal tunnel in order to relieve the pressure on the median nerve.

 Carpal tunnel syndrome can significantly impact your ability to use your hands and arms due to chronic pain, numbness, and tingling.
 Carpal tunnel syndrome can make it difficult to work, especially for those who need to frequently use their hands to perform their job duties.

 In order to successfully file a disability claim for carpal tunnel, you will need to demonstrate that you suffer from the condition and that it results in functional limitations that impair your ability to work.
 This includes gathering and submitting medical records and physical exams or test results.
-You will need to demonstrate that you meet your LTD policy’s applicable definition of disability and that you are in appropriate care and treatment for your disabling condition.
+You will need to demonstrate that you meet your LTD policy’s definition of disability and that you are in appropriate care and treatment for your disabling condition.